daschub/hsro-inf-prg3.github.io/09ln-proxy-adapter-flyweight.md

 ![dp-adapter-object](/assets/dp-adapter_001.svg)

-> Note: The Adapter is not to be confused with the [Facade](https://en.wikipedia.org/wiki/Facade_pattern), in which a whole subsystem is abstracted into a single class.
+> Note: The Adapter is not to be confused with the [Facade](https://en.wikipedia.org/wiki/Facade_pattern), in which a whole subsystem is abstracted into a new class, typically implementing a **new** interface.
 > An example for a Facade would be to couple the classes `Engine`, `Transmission` and `Starter` into the class `Auto`, which adds the logic on how to start, drive and stop.